openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/classification/multi_class_classification.rst

 For these cases, OpenVINO™ Training Extensions provides improved self-supervised learning recipes that can be applied to the above harsh environments.
 We adapted `BYOL <https://arxiv.org/abs/2006.07733>`_ as our self-supervised method.
-Users need some time to use these self-supervised learning recipes and can expect improved performance, especially in low-data regimes.
+This algorithm will required some additional training time, meanwhile, improved performance is expected, especially in low-data regimes.

 Below is graphs of performance improvement for three baseline datasets: CIFAR10, CIFAR100, and Food-101.
 The graphs below show how much performance improvement over baseline was achieved using our self-supervised learning recipes.